Littlefish’s Dave Aspindle explains why it is important the disaggregation of IT services should continue, irrespective of the political landscape

 The key here being transformation, not transition.

 Now more so than ever with the advent of Brexit (and also the snap General Election), government departments should carry on regardless and continue to lead the charge on transformation.
 One of the key enablers to transformation is making sure your own house is in order.
-That means securing a solid, agile, disaggregated IT service, enabled through the supply chain with transition to new, enthusiastic, flexible, and specialist service providers.
+That means securing a solid, agile, disaggregated IT service, enabled through the supply chain with the transition to new, enthusiastic, flexible, and specialist service providers.

 Equally, with the well-documented skills gap in the public sector and the new IR35 legislation that impairs transformation, there is also a need for government users of technology to continue to effectively deal with its supply chain to deliver best value whilst at the same time introducing the agility and innovation that will drive the transformation required.